RogersNtr/Handling-concept-drift/README.md

 ## Content of the repository
 ### ADWIN
 ADWIN is a drift detection algorithm with the based principle of shrinking the window whever a change occurs.
 For more information, check 'Learning from time-changing data with Adaptive Window' from Albert Bifet.
+The code is inspired from the C++ version written by the author and available at : https://github.com/abifet/adwin/tree/master/C%2B%2B

 ### Page-Hinkey Test
 P-H test is a drift detection algorithm design for gradual changes.